ek-osnb/e25-tek2/02-docker-compose/guides/04-docker-compose.md

 In this exercise we will create a `docker-compose.yml` file to define a database, and a web application that connects to it.

 ## YAML syntax
-YAML is a human-readable data serialization format.
+YAML (YAML Ain't Markup Language) is a human-readable data serialization format.
 It is commonly used for configuration files and data exchange between languages with different data structures.
 In a `docker-compose.yml` file, you define your application's services, networks, and volumes using YAML syntax.

 YAML uses indentation to represent the structure of the data.
 Each level of indentation represents a new level in the hierarchy.
 For example, in the `docker-compose.yml` file, the services are defined at the top level, and each service has its own set of properties indented beneath it.

-## Goal:

-The goal of this exercise is to create a Docker Compose file that defines a MySQL database service, and using volumes to persist data beyond the container's lifecycle.

 ## Step 1: Create a docker-compose.yml file
 Create a new file named `docker-compose.yml` in the root of your project directory.